AndreRatzenberger/schwarm/README.md

    response = Schwarm(interaction_mode='stop_and_go').quickstart(stephen_king_agent, input)
    ```

    Let your agent system loose!
-Don't worry about losing all your money: with this quickstart configuration, the agent system will ask for your approval before making a money-consuming task.
+Don’t worry about losing all your money—this quickstart configuration will ask for your approval before performing any money-consuming task.

+---

 ## Examples

-tbd.
+TBD.

+---

 ## Upcoming

-- more examples and apps
+- More examples and apps.
-- a real documentation
+- A real documentation.
-- async / true multithreading
+- Async / true multithreading.
-- an extensive arsenal of provider
+- An extensive arsenal of providers.

+---

+This version stays true to your original tone but corrects errors and improves readability without losing the playful style.
+Let me know if you need more changes!